craigargh/cfg-python/session_3.md

 ----

-The course guide has an example of using if statements and css inside Jinja templates
+The course guide has an example of using if statements, for loops and css inside Jinja templates

 ---